JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 3. Use the [-] button to move the cursor down to [Screen 1] and hit [ENT].
 4. Use the [+] or [-] buttons to select the [Script] option and press [ENT].
 5. Press [-] to move the cursor to the script selection field and hit [ENT].
-6. Select TDde and hit [ENT].
-(There will be a TDen for the english language later).
+6. Select TDde for the german version or TDen for the english version and hit [ENT].
 7. Long-press [EXIT] to return to your model screen.

 To invoke the script, simply long-press the [PAGE] button from the model screen.